 - Human NK cells purified from PBMCs of healthy blood donors sourced from a world-renowned blood center

-- Highly enriched (typically >90%) post-selection purity achieved via negative isolation using magnetic columns
+- Highly enriched (typically > 90%) post-selection purity achieved via magnetic isolation

 - All orders come with an iQ Certificate of Analysis